 A Christmas Story

-.
-Inside, you'll find props from the movie and a flawless restoration that will make you feel like you're
+Inside the museum, you'll find props from the movie (including rare behind-the-scenes photos) and a flawless restoration that will make you feel like you're

 in a scene from the movie.
 From leg lamps to one iconic snowsuit, this tourist attraction in Cleveland is renowned for good reason.

 5 Minutes Away: Love local history?
 The Midwest Railway Preservation Society operates just around the corner, and it's open to the public on select locations.
 Their Halloween events are particularly fun!
-5. Make New Friends at the Cleveland Metroparks Zoo
+5. Cleveland Metroparks Zoo

-While many big cities are not ideal for children, Cleveland is a fun spot for all ages to explore.
+While many big cities are not ideal for children, the Cleveland area is a fun place for all ages to explore.
 It’s not as big or as busy as many comparably influential cities, but it’s just right for family fun to unfold.
 There are plenty of

 fun things to do with kids in Cleveland, from our parks to our kid-focused attractions.
-6. Immerse Yourself in Underwater Wonder at the Greater Cleveland Aquarium
+6. Greater Cleveland Aquarium

 Greater Cleveland Aquarium, 2000 Sycamore St, Cleveland, OH 44113, USA